-We then had two German Sheppards follow us for a walk to a nearby river.
-When we got there, the German Sheppard pictured in the below photo astounded us by wading deep into the water, digging up a giant rock and carrying it with her as she followed us back the farm.
+We then had two German shepherds follow us for a walk to a nearby river.
+When we got there, the German Sheppard pictured in the below photo astounded us by wading deep into the water, digging up a giant rock, and carrying it with her as she followed us back to the farm.

-What do you thinks of the dogs in Costa Brava?
-Have you ever had such a moment of unexpected joy when you’re travelling?
+What do you think of the dogs in Costa Brava?
+Have you ever had such a moment of unexpected joy when you’re traveling?
 Tell us about it in the comments.

 Good To Know